Remembrance Day 2018 and 2019

 Ways to Observe Remembrance Day

 Poppy Flowers: Wearing a poppy flower is one of the most popular ways to show support for veterans on Remembrance Day.
-According to tradition, the poppy is worn because it is a native flower of the area of France where the most intense fighting of World War I occurred.
+According to tradition, the poppy is worn because it is a native flower of the area of France where the most intense fighting of the First World War occurred.
 Like the soldiers who perished, the poppy is extremely resilient, but it is also quite delicate.

 Ceremonies: People of all ages are expected to attend a Remembrance Day ceremony that honors fallen servicemen and veterans.
 These ceremonies are often led by speakers of public importance.
 Some national ceremonies are also broadcast via radio and television.
 These ceremonies often have patriotic themes through flag hoisting and music.